jsantner/gas-properties/README.md

 This program is written for python 3.
 Install it via www.python.org.
 For a more user-friendly installation experience that includes many dependencies, install Anaconda: https://www.continuum.io/downloads
 This program also depends on cantera.
 See http://www.cantera.org/docs/sphinx/html/install.html for installation instructions

+Usage:
+In the top left, you can input molecules (H2, O2, N2, CH4, iC8H18, nC7H16, etc.) and their relative molar content.
+Choose two state variables to define your initial state and click the calculate button.
+The variables you choose are in red, calculated values are in black.
+This will also calculate equivalence ratio, which you can edit in order to change the mixture.

+You can then calculate the final condition in three ways
+  1. Chemically frozen: choose two state variables for final conditions, and the other properties will be calculated assuming no reaction has occured.
+  2. Isentropic compression: input a compression ratio, and the final entropy and density will be fixed based on this compression ratio.
+Other properties are then calculated.
+  3. Chemical Equilibrium: Choose two state variables for the final condition, and the other properties will be calculated after allowing the mixture to reach chemical equilibrium.

+In order to change your "fixed" state variables (the red ones), delete all state variables except for the two that you want to fix.